-In the current development of lightwave systems, which we can consider as the fifth phase, there are several directions of evolution.
+In the next development of lightwave systems, which we can consider as the fifth phase, there are several directions of evolution.

-The first one is towards increasing the capacity transmitted on an optical fibre:
+The first direction of evolution is towards increasing the capacity transmitted on an optical fibre:

-- i) by transmitting more and more channels through the WDM technique in the C-band (1530-1565 nm), by reducing the channel spacing.
-Commercial terrestrial systems with the capacity of 1.6 Tbit/s (160 optical channels at 10 Gbit/s) are now available with a channel spacing of 25 GHz; - ii) by deploying the optical channels not only in the C-band, but also in the short wavelength S-band (1460-1530 nm) and in the long wavelength L-band (1565-1625 nm).
+- by transmitting more and more channels through the WDM technique in the C-band (1 530-1 565 nm), by reducing the channel spacing.
+Commercial terrestrial systems with a capacity of 1.6 Tbit/s (160 optical channels at 10 Gbit/s) are now available with a channel spacing of 25 GHz; - ii) by deploying the optical channels not only in the C-band, but also in the short wavelength S-band (1 460-1 530 nm) and in the long wavelength L-band (1 565-1 625 nm).
 The Raman amplification technique could be used for signals in all three wavelength bands.
-Moreover, a new type of fibre, known as the dry or low water peak fibre has been developed with the property that fibre losses are small over the entire wavelength region extending from 1.3 to 1.65 $\mu$ m.
-Availability of such fibres and new amplification schemes may lead to lightwave systems with a larger number of WDM channels on a single optical fibre; - iii) by increasing the bit rate of each channel within the WDM signal.
+Moreover, technological improvements in fibre design helped to reduce and nearly eliminate the OH fibre peak around 1 380 1 410 nm, resulting in a fibre with small losses over the entire range of transmission wavelengths (1 310 1 625 nm).
+This technology has been applied so far to all kind of single mode fibres, but the ITU-T G.652.D has resulted in the most used fibre for general purpose applications; - by increasing the bit rate of each channel within the WDM signal.
 Starting in 2000, many experiments used channels operating at 40 Gbit/s.
-Moreover, starting from 2006, some experiments demonstrated the feasibility of systems operating up to 110-130 Gbit/s per channel.
-Most of these new systems require an extremely careful management of their dispersion and new techniques to deal with polarization time variant effects (1st and 2nd order PMD, PDL, etc.).
+Moreover, starting from 2006, some experiments demonstrated the feasibility of systems operating up to 100 Gbit/s per channel.
+Most of these new systems require an extremely careful management of their dispersion and new techniques to deal with polarization time variant effects (1st and 2nd order PMD, polarization dependent loss (PDL), etc.).

-The second direction of evolution is the reduction of the number of expensive optical/electrical/optical (OEO) conversions within the optical transport networks (OTN).
-The two main reasons for the reduction in the number of OEO conversions are that DWDM systems are becoming capable of carrying light signals for thousands of kilometres without electrical regeneration and that photonic cross-connect (PXCs) and optical add-drop multiplexers (OADMs) are becoming available with the capacity, space requirements, power consumption, reliability and cost, suitable for their use in the telecommunication networks.
-With this evolution it is possible to foresee that all optical networks (AONs) could extend to all potential routes of the backbone network of a medium size country with optical paths up to around 2,000 km.
+The second direction of evolution is the reduction of the number of expensive OEO conversions within the optical transport networks (OTNs).
+The two main reasons for the reduction in the number of OEO conversions are that DWDM systems are becoming capable of carrying light signals for thousands of kilometres without electrical regeneration and that photonic cross-connect (PXC) and reconfigurable optical add-drop multiplexers (ROADMs) are available with the capacity, space requirements, power consumption, reliability and cost suitable for their use in the telecommunication networks.
+With this evolution all optical networks (AONs) could extend to all potential routes of the backbone network of a medium size country with optical paths of up to around 2 000 km.